 After the preparatory Sections \ref{sec:trees}--\ref{sec:noncritical}, Theorem \ref{th:main1} is proved in Section \ref{sec:proof} as a special case of Theorem \ref{th:main2}.
 The proof reveals several features of independent interest.
 In particular, Proposition \ref{prop:weakOka1} shows that, to establish the Oka-1 property of a complex manifold $X$, it suffices to show that every holomorphic map $K\to X$ from a neighbourhood of a compact set $K$ with piecewise smooth boundary in an open Riemann surface $R$ can be approximated by holomorphic maps $L=K\cup D\to X$, where $D\subset R$ is any compact disc attached to $K$ along a boundary arc.
 This resembles the convex approximation property, CAP, characterizing the class of Oka manifolds (see \cite[Section 5]{Forstneric2017E}).
 Here, we only need to approximate maps from one-dimensional domains which, however, may be topologically nontrivial.

 In Section \ref{sec:functorial} we study functorial properties of the class of Oka-1 manifolds.
 Among the main results of the section are Theorem \ref{th:updown}, which shows that the class of Oka-1 manifolds is invariant under Oka maps inducing a surjective homomorphism of fundamental groups, and Corollary \ref{cor:updown} which gives the same conclusion for Oka-1 maps; see Definition \ref{def:Oka1map}.
 In particular, if $h:X\to Y$ is a holomorphic fibre bundle with a connected Oka fibre, then $X$ is an Oka-1 manifold if and only if $Y$ is an Oka-1 manifold.
 Recall that Oka maps preserve the class of Oka manifolds; see \cite[Theorem 3.15]{Forstneric2023Indag}.
 We show by examples that Oka-1 manifolds are in general not open or closed in smooth families of manifolds.
-We also introduce the class LSAP of complex manifolds having the so-called {\em local spray approximation property}; see Definition \ref{def:LSAP}.
+We also introduce the class LSAP of complex manifolds having the {\em local spray approximation property}; see Definition \ref{def:LSAP}.